-Xen or KVM: Open-Source Hypervisors Compared
+Xen or KVM: Open-source hypervisors compared

-The Rise of KVM
+The rise of KVM

-Key Differences and Potential Advantages of Xen
+Key differences and potential advantages of Xen

-Compare KVM VPS hosting providers
+KVM VPS providers compared

-Compare KVM Cloud server providers
+KVM cloud server providers compared

 KVM vs Xen: Conclusion

-References & further links on the topic:
+Sources & further reading on the topic:

-https://www.linux-kvm.org/page/Main_Page (Official Wiki of the KVM community)
+https://www.linux-kvm.org/page/Main_Page (Official KVM community wiki)

 https://www.redhat.com/de/topics/virtualization/what-is-KVM (Information from the owner of the KVM developer)

-https://xenproject.org/ (Official website of the Xen project)
+https://xenproject.org/ (Official Xen project website)

-https://www.linux-magazin.de/ausgaben/2017/12/xen/ (Article on Xen in Linux Magazine)
+https://www.linux-magazin.de/ausgaben/2017/12/xen/ (Article about Xen in Linux Magazin)

 Image credit: